borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 The longer it exists (15 years so far) the higher are chances of succeeding ([**Lindy effect**](https://medium.com/coinmonks/bitcoins-growth-metcalfe-s-law-and-the-lindy-effect-68bda4386f4b){:target="_blank"}), as it grows stronger and becomes more robust.
 Like any investment it is a venture, as every decision in life is.
 For risky ones, invest only what you can afford to lose.
 Also keep better part of them off crypto exchanges (**Self-Custody** - *not your keys, not your coins*).
-Either way, it's always good to be educated on the subject (metaphor: *taking the orange pill*).
+Either way, it's always good to be educated on the subject.
 DYOR (Do Your Own Research) and make your probability for each hypothetical scenario.

 YT talks to listen: